syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 You have delivered your first Kratix Promise!

-However, while Kratix has received and accepted the Request, there's no defined provisioning process for your Promise just yet.
+However, while Kratix has received and accepted the request, there's no defined provisioning process for your Promise just yet.
 That means Elastic Stack will not be delivered until you codify the provisioning process.